Neural network architectures using min-plus algebra for solving certain high dimensional optimal control problems and Hamilton-Jacobi PDEs: Mathematical background

 \section{Mathematical background}

 Throughout, we use $\matnl$ to denote the set of matrices with $n$ rows and $l$ columns with entries in $\mathbb{R}$, and use $\symn$ to denote the set of real-valued symmetric matrices in $\matnn$.
 Also, $\symposn$ denotes the set of symmetric positive definite matrices in $\matnn$, and $\symnonnegn$ denotes the set of symmetric positive semi-definite matrices in $\matnn$.
 We denote the identity matrix in $\matnn$ by $I_n$, and the zero matrix in $\matnn$ by $\On$.
 Moreover, we use the bold character to denote a vector, and we use the capital character to denote a matrix, if not mentioned specifically.
+The $\ell^2$-norm and $\ell^1$-norm in $\R^n$ are denoted by $\|\cdot\|$ and $\|\cdot\|_1$, respectively.